wkalt/puppetdb/doc/api/v1/groups.markdown

 * `name`: the name of the group (a string).
 * `environment`: the name of the group's environment (a string), which indirectly defines what classes will be available for the group to set, and will be the environment that nodes classified into this group will run under.
+* `parent`: the name of the group's parent (a string).
+            A group is not permitted to be its own parent, unless it is the default group (which is the root of the hierarchy).
 * `rule`: an object with a single key, "when", whose value is a boolean condition on node facts.
           See the "Rule Condition Grammar" section below for more information on how this condition must be structured.
 * `classes`: an object that defines both the classes consumed by nodes in this group and any non-default values for their parameters.